lowRISC/opentitan/hw/ip/spi_device/doc/theory_of_operation.md

 In the current version, the read buffer size is 2kB.
 The IP only uses lower 11 bits of the received read command address (`addr[10:0]`) to issue the read requests to the DPSRAM.

+The read buffer feature is intended for an upstream device's initial firmware load, which manifests as a contiguous block read (typically a single SPI flash read command).
 SW is responsible for updating the read buffer contents.
 The HW notifies the SW to update the buffer contents when needed.
 The HW provides a SW configurable read watermark CSR and read-only [`LAST_READ_ADDR`](registers.md#last_read_addr) CSR.